zopefoundation/zc.ngi/src/zc/ngi/README.txt

 Server Control
 --------------

-The object returned from a listener is a IServerControl.
+The object returned from a listener is an IServerControl.
 It provides access to the active connections:

     >>> list(listener.connections())